UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2020-02-25-MFA-Selenium.md

 ![mfa]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2020-02-25-mfa.jpg)

-Duplicated intercalation call prefix 😮.
+Duplicated international call prefix 😮.
 I've removed additional digits - **0048** - and SMS codes began to arrive to user.
 That was easy!
-But then question arrived... how many users might have the same issue? 🤔<br>
+But then wondering came... how many users might have the same issue? 🤔<br>
 To check that I've run:

 ``` powershell